 Fundamentally there is little in the way of real distinguishing ‘spots’ to tell the differences between most modern witches.
 They share more in common than differences that distinguish them apart.
 For example, all witches believe in and use magical practices.
 All witches have an Earth centric spirituality.
 The differences to be found are more to do with cultural customs.
 Eg, not all witches practice their craft in special ritual attire, while some work their rituals “skyclad” ie, naked.
 While there are also some differences in their understanding of how magick works and how they explain the psychic reality this does not prevent them from identifying as witches.

-WitchesWorkshop was created to help bring together those interested learning and sharing connection with other witches and the broader pagan communtiy.
+WitchesWorkshop is a contemporary and innovative Pagan community located in Australia.
+We help bring together those interested in learning and sharing a connection with other witches and the broader pagan community.

 WitchesWorkshop has frequently been the first point of contact for many Australian witches and pagans since 1999.
 In a country as large as Australia, providing an accessible and open online community can be a challenge, but our inclusive approach has made the WitchesWorkshop one of the most interesting and successful online communities for witches and pagans available.

 WitchesWorkshop actively helps in the development of the cultural and educational life of Australian witches and pagans by promoting and sponsoring members’ projects.
 Our Facebook community is moderated and checks are made to make sure new members have a sincere interest in witchcraft and/or paganism.